Dooley Sentenced To 10 Years In Federal Prison For Felony Possession Of A Firearm

 “The defendant put citizens and law enforcement officers in harm’s way during the high-speed chase,” Finley stated.
 “Possessing a firearm by a convicted felon is illegal, and our office will continue to prosecute these cases.
 We hope these sentences send a message that this type of crime will not be tolerated.”

-The Haughton Police Department, Bossier Parish Sheriff’s Office, Webster Parish Sheriff’s Office, and the Shreveport office of the Bureau of Alcohol, Tobacco, Firearms and Explosives conducted the investigation.
+The Haughton Police Department, Bossier Parish Sheriff’s Office, Webster Parish Sheriff’s Office, and the Shreveport office of the ATF conducted the investigation.
 Assistant U.S. Attorney Robert W. Gillespie Jr. prosecuted the case.